networkservicemesh/networkservicemesh/sdk/README.md

 NSM comes with an [admission controller](../docs/spec/admission.md) implementation, which will allow for simple init and sidecar container approach when migrating existing services.
 This is appraich is suitable for simpler solutions like web services, where no advanced interface knowledge is needed.

 ### The underlying gRPC communication
-As noted, the SDK is a higher laye abstraction of the underlying gRPC API.
+As noted, the SDK is a higher layer abstraction of the underlying gRPC API.

 #### Client gRPC